dthwaite/VDPnet/README.md

 This site not only allows you to volunteer your device to process jobs for other people.
 It also provides instructions on how to define and submit your own jobs.

-My VDP network is, in truth, an experimental working prototype which I first published on 28-April-2016.
+My VDP network is an experimental working prototype which I first published on 28-April-2016.
 I doubt anyone's volunteering!

-There are, of course, rather more established volunteer processing systems.
+There are, of course, rather more established and sophisticated volunteer processing systems.
 This one simply exhibits the bare essentials of such a system and does so exclusively in the context of browsers and `javascript`, thus making it very easy, simple and accessible.

 Any suggestions as to how to take this further or interest from others is always welcome...use my gitter link above.